alexis-menendez/Module-7-README-Generator/README.md

 ## Tests

-Currently, no automated tests are available for this project
+There are currently no automated tests for this project

 ## Contact